Utilizing Horseshoe Crabs as a Food Source

 Tail

 The most distinct differentiation between the two species lies in their tails.
-The poisonous Mangrove horseshoe crab possesses a round and leathery tail, while the edible Indo-Pacific species has a triangle-shaped chitinous tail with a serrated upper edge and a groove on the underside.
+The poisonous Mangrove horseshoe crab possesses a round and leathery tail.
+At the same time, the edible Indo-Pacific species has a triangle-shaped chitinous tail with a serrated upper edge and a groove on the underside.

-In Thailand and Malaysia, a simple method for determining the edibility of a horseshoe crab is by lifting it by the tail.
-If the tail feels leathery, smooth, and comfortable to touch, it should be released immediately as it indicates that it is the poisonous Mangrove species.
+In Thailand and Malaysia, a simple method for determining the edibility of a horseshoe crab is to lift it by the tail.
+If the tail feels leathery, smooth, and comfortable to touch, it should be released immediately, as it indicates that it is a poisonous Mangrove species.
 Conversely, if the tail feels hard, rough, and coarse when lifted in these countries, it suggests that the horseshoe crab may be potentially edible.

 How to catch Horseshoe crabs